- Career Record: 326-306 in 19 seasons

 Prior to joining the Storm staff, Smith went 243-89 in nine years as the head coach at Indianola (Iowa) High School, winning five conference titles and making four state tournament appearances.
 Smith also founded the Power Force Volleyball club in 1990 and coached the program from 1990-1997.
 Currently, she is the head coach of the Central Iowa Select 16 Iowa Region USA club team along with current Simpson assistant, Tony Sunga.
 Smith and Sunga led their team to a national championship at the 2012 USA Volleyball Junior National Championships.

 Smith competed collegiately at the University of Iowa (1983-86) and remains among the top 15 in Hawkeye history in blocks (271), kills (918), and service aces (87).
 Smith served as team captain as a senior.
-In addition to her duties as head coach, Smith serves as assistant athletic director and Simpson’s senior women’s administrator.
-Lana and husband Paul, along with their two children, Jay and Kaylee, reside in Indianola, Iowa.
+Lana and her husband Paul reside in Indianola.
+They have two children: Jay and Kaylee, who played collegiate volleyball at TCU.

 Smith at Simpson